Get,

 1. Natural Coolant for the Body

-Buttermilk is amazingly refreshing and quickly cools down our bodies.
-A glass of buttermilk topped with cumin seeds, mint and salt, is well suited to quench our thirst and cool our bodies in the hot summer months from April to July.
+Buttermilk is amazingly refreshing and helps cool our bodies quickly.
+A glass of buttermilk topped with cumin seeds, mint and salt is well suited to quench our thirst and cool our bodies in the hot summer months from April to July.

-Buttermilk is a boon for our digestive system.
+Buttermilk is a boon for our digestive system3.
 Healthy bacteria and lactic acid in buttermilk help digestion and improve our metabolism.

 It also helps maintain regular bowel movements and helps people who suffer from constipation.
-Buttermilk is also helpful to treat Irritable Bowel Syndrome (IBS).
+Buttermilk may help manage Irritable Bowel Syndrome (IBS)4.
+The presence of probiotics in buttermilk may support a healthy gut environment.

 4. Boosts Energy

-It provides more energy and keeps you active throughout the day.
+It may provide more energy and keep you active throughout the day.
 The riboflavin in buttermilk is a B vitamin that is vital for your body’s energy production systems.
 It also helps regulate your body’s amino acids, which make up proteins.

 5. Good for Bones & Teeth